aqiu384/p5r-walkthrough/src/ace-walkthrough.md

 ---
 #### Mon 8/22
 ##### Evening
-* Trade Melon Pan for Yakuza Fists
+* Trade Melon Pan for Old Man's Fist
 * Check Summer Mammoth lottery results (Does not unlock "Easy Money", only weekly or daily prizes do)
 * Star Rank 6 (Knowledge +2)